Medicare Enrolled

 Equivalent to $6 per 100 Medicare services performed

-Compare internal medicines in the Summerfield area by procedure volume, costs, and industry payment transparency.
+Compare internal medicine physicians in the Summerfield area by procedure volume, costs, and industry payment transparency.

 Geographic Context